 Restorative Outreach Services provide community-based support and resource navigation to people victimized by property crimes in the immediate aftermath of the event.
 The people affected are invited to participate in all restorative justice programs to the extent that they feel comfortable and for what is most appropriate.

 What is expected of the people who have been harmed?

 What kinds of things are appropriate to ask for to “repair harm”?

 To be “made whole” can mean financial restitution (e.g., to cover repairs), to request more information from the person responsible for the offense (e.g., asking, “Why did you choose my house?”), an apology — written or verbal — or service directly for the person who has been harmed or at a community service site.
-A staff person asks those harmed about their needs and expectations ahead of time and help them to think about what is possible and realistic.
+A staff person asks those harmed about their needs and expectations ahead of time and helps them to think about what is possible and realistic.